 When you become aware of such payments, inform HMRC SPSS (Nottingham) before including the payment in the calculation of the employee’s liability or telling the individual to include the payment in their self assessment.

-The employee will pay tax at the UK (England, Wales and Northern Ireland) or Scottish Income Tax rates depending on their residency status.
+The employee will pay tax at the UK (England, Wales and Northern Ireland) or Scottish rates depending on their residency status.

-The Income Tax Residency Status screen on NPS will display ‘Scottish Taxpayer’ for the tax year where the individual is liable to pay tax at the Scottish rate(s) and their tax code will have an S prefix.Further information about the Scottish rate of income tax is given at PAYE100035.
+The Income Tax Residency Status screen on NPS will display ‘Scottish Taxpayer’ for the tax year where the individual is liable to pay tax at the Scottish rate(s) and their tax code will have an S prefix.Further information about Scottish income tax is given at PAYE100035.